|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These cookies are healthy enough to pass for a luxurious breakfast and yummy enough that you’ll be craving them again for your afternoon snack.
+These cookies are hearty enough to pass for a luxurious breakfast and yummy enough that you’ll be craving them again for your afternoon snack.
 The stars of these cookies are zucchini with a sprinkle of chocolate chips.
 The combination is actually tasty!
 The base is oats, whole wheat flour, and banana.
 Walnuts–or your nut of choice—give these soft, chewy treats a light crunch and a protein punch.

 - 2 cups whole wheat flour